-Home » Divorce and Family law Blog » Best Online Divorce Mediation | Complete Guide 2024
+Home » Divorce and Family law Blog » Best Online Divorce Mediation | Complete Guide 2025

 No one ever truly sees divorce coming.
 It can be scary, sweeping away at what feels familiar and secure.
 After all, how do you tell a spouse you want a divorce?

 Traditional court battles and negotiations can add to this chaos (especially if the divorce was a decision made on bad terms).
 Would you do it if there was a way to handle the proceedings from the comfort of your home, without commuting or having to change your work schedule?

-Online divorce mediation helps you avoid the stress of scheduled courthouse visits and having to limit your matter to 15 minute court appearances.
+Online divorce mediation helps you avoid the stress and painful expenses of traditional divorce litigation.
 Book your free consultation with Families First Mediation, and mediate your divorce from the comfort of your home.

-So, first things first, you are going to want to find a mediation service that works best for you.
-What’s a mediator?
 A mediator can act as a neutral third party while splitting up.
 They will help guide you down the best course of action.
 Hopefully, you will find common ground with your spouse and resolve any differences that may hinder an amicable divorce.

 Dina Haddad is the owner and principle of Families First Mediation.
 She has practiced family law in both Southern and Northern California and completed a doctorate law degree in alternative dispute resolution, with an emphasis in mediation.